dtrizna/quo.vadis/README.md

 probs = classifier.predict_proba_pelist(pefiles)
 ```

-Given that `filepaths` is specified in `modules=`, you have to specify the filepaths of the PE sample at the moment of execution using the `pathlist=` argument:
+Given that `filepaths` is specified in `modules = `, you have to specify the filepaths of the PE sample at the moment of execution using the `pathlist=` argument:

 ```python
 filepaths = pd.read_csv(filepaths.csv, header=None)